electrokat/docker-ecs-immersion/README.md

 1. Press Enter to accept the `dev` environment default
 1. Press Enter to accept the repository
 1. Note the `buildspec.yml` and `pipeline.yml` files that it generated - have a look at them.
-1. (Don't actually run this) If you were to run `copilot pipeline update` it would deploy that pipeline for you from those files - but you'd have to administrative permissions to the git repo to both pull it as well as create the webhook(s) to trigger the builds whenever you merge.
-Rather than walk you through creating a GitHub account and doing it take our word for it.

-[(Optional) Demo this for the attendees if they'd like to see it]

 ### AWS Cloud Development Kit (CDK)